just-hugo/syndio_dashboard_QA/README.md

 - [https://selenium-python.readthedocs.io/](https://selenium-python.readthedocs.io/)

-Selenium manipulates browsers using a Webdriver, an executable which must be downloaded and either added to your PATH or added to `driver_setup`.
-Then, `driver_path.py` must be updated with the PATH of your Webdriver.
+Selenium manipulates browsers using a Webdriver, an executable which must be downloaded and either added to your PATH or added to `/driver_setup/`.
+Then, `/driver_setup/driver_path.py` must be updated with the PATH of your Webdriver.

 This suite was developed to run on Chrome, and your results may vary if you attempt another browser.